Ada-Developers-Academy/daily-curriculum/topic_resources/rails/intro-to-mvc.md

 - Receive events from the outside world (usually from views)
 - Interact with the model
 - Determine the next step in the process flow
-- Often responsible for notifing the View of state changes
+- Often responsible for notifying the View of state changes

 We can think of each of these roles as the responsibility of an object, and use those responsibilities to organize a web service, like this: